Industrial Revolution: Housing

 Rapid population growth included the new industrial and manufacturing cities, as well as service centers such as Edinburgh and London.
 The critical factor was financing, which was handled by building societies that dealt directly with large contracting firms.
 Private renting from housing landlords was the dominant tenure, this was usually of advantage to tenants.
 People moved in so rapidly there was not enough capital to build adequate housing, so low-income newcomers squeezed into overcrowded slums.
 Clean water, sanitation, and public health facilities were inadequate; the death rate was high, especially infant mortality, and tuberculosis among young adults.
 Cholera from polluted water and typhoid were endemic.
 Unlike rural areas, there were no famines such that which devastated Ireland in the 1840s.

 A large exposé literature grew up condemning the unhealthy conditions.
 The most famous publication was by a founder of the socialist movement.
 In The Condition of the Working Class in England in 1844, Friedrich Engels describes backstreets of Manchester and other mill towns, where people lived in shanties and shacks, some not enclosed, some with dirt floors.
 These shanty towns had narrow walkways between irregularly shaped lots and dwellings.
 There were no sanitary facilities.
 Population density was extremely high.
 However, not everyone lived in such poor conditions.
 The Industrial Revolution created a middle class of businessmen, clerks, foremen, and engineers who lived in much better conditions.

 Conditions improved over the 19th century with new public health acts regulating things such as sewage, hygiene, and home construction.
 In the introduction of his 1892 edition, Engels noted most of the conditions had greatly improved.
 For example, the Public Health Act 1875 led to the more sanitary byelaw terraced house.

 Water and sanitation

-Pre-industrial water supply relied on gravity systems, pumping water was done by water wheels, and wipes were made of wood.
+Pre-industrial water supply relied on gravity systems, pumping water was done by water wheels, and pipes were made of wood.
 Steam-powered pumps and iron pipes allowed widespread piping of water to horse watering troughs and households.